This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ancient natural salt mine with landscape of mountains in Basque country of Spain

 At the core of any raw vegetable fermentation is salt.
-Salt (NaCl) is responsible for creating an environment in which pathogenic bacteria & microorganisms die and favorable ones (lactic acid bacteria or LAB) thrive.
+Salt (NaCl) is responsible for creating an environment in which pathogenic bacteria and microorganisms die, while favorable ones, such as lactic acid bacteria (LAB), thrive.

-Salt draws out water from vegetal matter through osmosis.
-The naturally extracted water helps to create a brine that is beneficial for LAB to grow.
-Rather than creating an artificial brine with salt and water - why not use the water already in the pepper?
-A pre-made brine will only dilute the flavor after fermentation.
-For this reason- we choose to use a style called mash fermentation.
-This process is extremely simple.
-Pulverize any vegetable (chili) with 2-5% ratio by weight of salt and you have a mash.
-Leave to ferment until the pH is reduced to your desired range and now you have fermented chili mash.
+Salt draws out water from vegetable matter through osmosis, and this naturally extracted water helps create a brine that encourages the growth of LAB.
+Instead of creating an artificial brine with salt and water, why not use the water already present in the pepper?
+A pre-made brine will dilute the flavor after fermentation.
+For this reason, we choose a process known as mash fermentation.
+This process is incredibly simple: pulverize any vegetable (chili) with a 2-5% ratio of salt by weight, and you have a mash.
+Leave it to ferment until the pH is reduced to your desired range, and you've created fermented chili mash.

-Before ONIMA began, we recognized the importance of using high quality salt.
-When I was living in Kentucky, I strictly used J.Q.
-Dickinson Salt-Works due to its superior quality and regional importance.
-The first thing I searched for in Spain was an equivalent.
-Turns out there is a beautiful salt mine in Basque Country that had been operating in various capacities for over 7000 years.
+Before ONIMA began, we recognized the importance of using high-quality salt.
+While living in Kentucky, I exclusively used J.Q.
+Dickinson Salt-Works due to its superior quality and regional significance.
+When I moved to Spain, the first thing I searched for was an equivalent.
+As it turns out, there is a beautiful salt mine in Basque Country that has been operating for over 7,000 years: Valle Salado de Añana.

-Valle Salado de Añana is more than just a salt supplier for us.
-It’s an archaeological curiosity, an architectural marvel, a cultural hub, and the oldest active salt pan in the world.
-The salt mine uses no mechanical pumps or gasoline fueled extraction methods.
-Everything is done by gravity and by hand with tools made from iron and wood.
+Valle Salado de Añana is more than just a salt supplier for us; it’s an archaeological wonder, an architectural masterpiece, and the oldest active salt pan in the world.
+The salt mine uses no mechanical pumps or gasoline-fueled extraction methods.
+Everything is done by gravity and by hand, with tools made from iron and wood.

-Saline rich water flows from underground springs through the valley and is channeled in to large pans for slow evaporation.
-This can only be done during good weather to protect the salt from impurities blown in by the wind or rain.
-For this reason, there is a seasonality element to salt mining.
-As the water evaporates, workers toss and rake the salt into mounds before carting it off to inspection rooms where the salt is checked for debris and impurities.
-After being cleared, it is broken down into various grades for different applications.
+Saline-rich water flows from underground springs through the valley and is channeled into large pans for slow evaporation.
+This process can only occur during good weather to protect the salt from impurities brought in by wind or rain.
+As the water evaporates, workers rake and pile the salt into mounds before transporting it to inspection rooms where it is checked for debris and impurities.
+After passing inspection, the salt is sorted into various grades for different applications.

-Because the salt water from Valle Salado de Añana has never touched a modern ocean, it is free from microplastics and other human interferences.
-It is the cleanest salt in the world and is the reason ONIMA chooses to use it for our chili fermentation.
+The salt water from Valle Salado de Añana has never touched a modern ocean, meaning it is free from microplastics and other contaminants introduced by human activity.
+It is the cleanest salt in the world and is the reason ONIMA chooses to use it for our chili fermentation process.